What are vibration dampers?

 Why washing machines vibrate

 A washing machine that vibrates loudly can be very annoying.
-Nobody likes that noise, but it’s also no fun having to push the machine back every time – it won’t do your floor much good either.
+Nobody likes that noise, but it’s also no fun having to push the machine back in every time – it won’t do your floor much good either.
 Washing machines vibrate mainly during the spin cycle.
 This is because the drum spins at a high speed.
-The laundry in it accumulates and causes the weight in the machine to be unevenly distributed.
-This will cause the washing machine to vibrate harder and produce more noise.
+The laundry in it builds up and creates an uneven weight distribution inside the machine.
+This causes the machine to vibrate harder and make more noise.

-A vibrating washing machine is perfectly normal, up to a point.
-Do you feel that your washing machine is doing this too violently?
-Then read on quickly.
+Shaking is perfectly normal, up to a point.
+Do you think your washing machine is doing this too violently?
+If so, read on.

-How to make sure your washing machine makes less noise
+How to make your washing machine make less noise?

 There are several ways to dampen the noise and vibration of your washing machine.
-Go through them all and figure out which solution is possible for you.
+Go through them all and find out which solution is possible for you.

 Level your washing machine

 The most common cause of a vibrating washing machine, is the fact that it is not leveled properly.
-You can easily check with a level whether your washing machine is level or not.
+You can easily use a spirit level to check whether your washing machine is level or not.
 Is this not the case?
 Then you can turn the legs of your washing machine to level it.

 Uneven loading of the washing machine

-It may seem harmless to run a small wash one time and then stuff the machine full the next – but nothing could be further from the truth.
-An empty washing machine can unbalance the appliance, while an overfilled drum can be harmful to the washing machine – and that can cause vibrations in the long run.
+It may seem harmless to run a small load one time and then cram it full of loads the next – but nothing could be further from the truth.
+An empty washing machine can unbalance the appliance, while an overloaded drum can damage the washing machine – and cause vibrations in the long run.
 Therefore, try to stick to the fill weight (capacity) of your washing machine.

-If the washing machine has no room to move, it cannot vibrate either.
-You can clamp the washing machine by placing your dryer on top of it or by placing the washing machine in an alcove or cabinet.
+If the washing machine has no room to move, it cannot vibrate.
+You can clamp the washing machine by placing your dryer on top of it or placing the washing machine in an alcove or cabinet.

 Finally, you can place vibration dampers under the washing machine.
-These catch the vibrations and reduce the noise considerably.
-Higher up in this article you can read all about vibration dampers.
+These will catch the vibrations and reduce the noise significantly.
+You can read all about dampers higher up in this article.